takram-design-engineering/takram-algorithm/README.md

 using C = std::vector<int>;
 using B = std::vector<C>;
 using A = std::vector<B>;
-using Iterator = LeafIteratorIterator<int, A::iterator, B::iterator, C::iterator>;
+using Iterator = takram::LeafIteratorIterator<A::iterator, B::iterator, C::iterator>;

 A a{{{}}, {{0, 1}, {2, 3}}, {{}}, {{}, {4, 5}, {}}, {{}}};
 auto itr = Iterator(std::begin(a), std::end(a));